 Fifty years of gasification was hard on the land.
 According to UW historian Thaisa Way, the soil was “totally unproductive.
 It had char bubbling up; it had oil spills all over it.”
 The entire site was contaminated by sulfur, arsenic, and coal tar.
 Intending to demolish the physical structures and create a park, the City of Seattle bought the land in 1962.
 However, landscape architect Richard Haag proposed keeping some of the industrial buildings and incorporating them into the design of the park.
 His design was chosen, and eventually the work to detoxify the land began.
 The transformation took six years and included extensive and pioneering bioremediation techniques.
 By mixing organic matter with the contaminated dirt, most of the land was detoxified, and the most toxic materials were “put in a large pile and capped with 18 inches of hard-packed clay.”
 That pile is now known as Kite Hill, a defining feature of the park.
 The Department of Ecology monitors the park to this day and conducts additional clean up measures as necessary.
 Gasworks Park finally opened in 1976, twenty years after it ceased its carbon emitting and toxic function.

-The story of Gasworks Park is illustrative of the immense opportunity of decommissioning.
+The story of Gasworks Park is illustrative of the immense opportunity of refinery retirement.
 In the span of 20 years, Gasworks went from a polluting eyesore to a beautiful community space.
-This story also illustrates how arduous decommissioning will be.
+This story also illustrates how arduous the transition will be.
 A gasification plant from 1956 is miniscule compared to the scale of five oil refineries in 2021.

 But for a moment, set that aside.
 Imagine what it will be like if we did it, if we are successful…